LiamGallagher737/learnbevy/README.md

 #### Local Development

-The program has a `dev-mode` feature which will use local paths rather than the server ones and will remove cloudflare specific behaviour.
+The program has a `dev-mode` feature which will remove cloudflare specific behaviour.
 It can be run in dev mode like this.

 ```sh
 cargo run --features dev-mode